Cricket scandal: Aussie captain Smith, Bancroft admit ball-tampering

 "Obviously today was a big mistake on my behalf and the leadership group's behalf as well, but I take responsibility.
 I need to take control of the ship.
 This is something I'm not proud of."

-Television footage appeared to show Bancroft, 25, take on object out of his pocket while fielding in the post-lunch session on the third day of the Test at Newlands.
+Television footage showed Bancroft, 25, take a yellow object out of his pocket while fielding in the post-lunch session on the third day of the Test at Newlands.

-He was spoken to by umpires Nigel Llong and Richard Illingworth during the 43rd over of South Africa's second innings after appearing to have the object in his hand after fielding the ball at cover.
+He was spoken to by umpires Nigel Llong and Richard Illingworth after appearing to have the object in his hand after fielding the ball at cover.

-While the umpires were conferring, Bancroft then appeared to place a small yellow object in his underpants.
+While the umpires were conferring, Bancroft then appeared to place the small yellow object in his underpants.

-When the umpires went across to talk to him he reached into a pocket and showed them what seemed to be a different object ?- what looked like a soft pouch for sunglasses.
+When the umpires went across to talk to him he reached into a pocket and showed them what looked like a soft pouch for sunglasses.

 The umpires took no action and did not change the ball.

+"I was sighted on the screen and that resulted in me shoving it down my trousers.
+I panicked quite a lot," said Bancroft.

-There were boos from a capacity crowd at Newlands when the incident was shown on the big screen at the ground.
+There were boos from a capacity crowd at Newlands when the incident was shown on the big screen.

+Bancroft said he had met with the match officials after play and faced a charge of attempting to change the condition of the ball.

 Both Bancroft and Smith, who took over the Australian captaincy in 2015, appeared before the media after the match and admitted that they had attempted to change the condition of the ball.